elliswmartin/shhelpersLfA/README.md

 ### Usage (Mac Only)

 1. This script ships assuming the following folder structure.
-You are welcome to modify this for your needs within the `makeJpg.sh` script.
+You are welcome to modify this for your needs within the `helpersLfA.sh` script.

         ├── Desktop
         │   ├── crop